bomonike/bomonike.github.io/rustops.md

 ---
 <i>{{ page.excerpt }}</i>

+This is about installing and using the infrastructure around the Rust programming language -- the quickest way to <a href="#UseAI">use AI</a> to building <a href="#Worthy">production-quality</a> <a href="#Practical">practical applications</a> while learning the Rust language.

 This page is NOT about the Rust game and <a target="_blank" href="https://rustops.org/">Rustops.org</a>

-This is about installing and using the infrastructure around the Rust programming language -- the quickest way to <a href="#UseAI">use AI</a> to building <a href="#Worthy">production-quality</a> <a href="#Practical">practical applications</a> while learning the Rust language.

-This references my <a href="https://github.com/bomonike/rustlang-samples/">github.com/bomonike/rustlang-samples repo</a> and<br />
+This references my <a href="https://github.com/bomonike/rustlang-samples/">github.com/bomonike/rustlang-samples</a> repo and
 <a href="https://bomonike.github.io/rustlang">bomonike.github.io/rustlang</a> website.

 {% include whatever.html %}